 4. Bake the pie at 425 for 10 minutes, then reduce heat to 350 degrees and continue to cook for 40 minutes.
 Check on it half way through cooking and tent a piece of tinfoil over the crust if it’s getting too browned–I spray the foil with non-stick cooking spray and try and tent it so it doesn’t touch the pie filling, so that the filling doesn’t stick to the tinfoil.

-Your pecan pie is done cooking when you can gently shake the pie dish and you see that the center of the pie is not overly jiggly and the outer edges are set.
+You will know your pecan pie is done cooking when you can gently shake the pie dish and see that the center of the pie is not overly jiggly and the outer edges are set.
 If the pie jiggles a lot when you gently shake the pan, continue cooking it until the center is a little more set.
 The cook time will vary and may take a bit longer than 60 minutes.

 To make ahead: Pecan Pie can be made 1-3 days in advance.
 Bake the pie, allow it to completely cool, then cover and store it in the refrigerator.
 I like to remove it from the fridge at least one hour before serving.
 You can also make the pecan pie filling (don’t add the nuts to the batter) and pie crust ahead of time but store them separately.
 Then assemble the pie and bake on the day you want to serve it.

 - Cherry Pie